 The pilot will test specific VR applications including:

 High Resolution VR Headsets to improve environmental immersion

 Mixed Reality which will allow soldiers to see and interact with physical objects

 Avatar customisation replicating realistic facial features and body shapes allowing users to recognise their fellow soldiers

 After-Action Review Enhancement which provides data capture and analysis so that soldiers can better understand their own performance.

 Defence Secretary Gavin Williamson said:

 Our Armed Forces have always embraced innovation and continue to push the boundaries of technological advancement.
-We are committed to harnessing new and emerging capabilities like virtual reality through our £800m Defence Innovation Fund.
+We are committed to harnessing new and emerging capabilities like virtual reality through our £800-million Defence Innovation Fund.

 Army Head of Training Capability, Brigadier Bobby Walton-Knight CBE said: